 We’re committed to doing our part to help address climate change through our public sustainability goals and commitments, which are embedded in our long-term strategic plan known as our 2020 Strategy.
-Our 2020 Strategy calls for 20 percent reductions in greenhouse gas (GHG) emissions, energy, water and waste-to-landfill of our manufacturing and distribution operations by the year 2020.
-Today, we’re on track to achieve our goals, after having achieved double-digit reductions in GHG emissions, water use and waste-to-landfill between 2008 and 2011, our prior goal period.
+Our 2020 Strategy calls for 20% reductions in greenhouse gas (GHG) emissions, energy, water and waste-to-landfill of our manufacturing and distribution operations by the year 2020.
+Today, we’ve already exceeded or are on track to achieve our goals, after having achieved double-digit reductions in GHG emissions, water use and waste-to-landfill between 2008 and 2011, our prior goal period.
 We’re also looking for ways to reduce emissions of particulate matter volatile organic compounds (VOCs), sulfur oxide (SOx) and nitrous oxide (NOx) and are diligent about reducing, reusing and recycling fluorinated gases, or F-gases.
 Wherever required by federal, state or local regulations, we’re committed to ensuring our facilities are compliant with our air permits that limit the use of VOCs, SOx and NOx and to public reporting of that data to relevant government agencies.

 Making Sustainability Improvements to our Products

-Our strategy also calls for making sustainability improvements to more than 50 percent of our global product portfolio.
+Our strategy also calls for making sustainability improvements to 50% of our global product portfolio.
 This goal is on top of having achieved sustainability improvements in half of our portfolio between 2005 and 2011.
 This requires all our business units to view their product life cycles through a sustainability lens to better understand and help address related GHG, water and other environmental impacts.
 We’ve also embedded sustainability considerations into our corporate decision and planning processes, starting with product and packaging design and development.

 Driving Sustainability in our Supply Chain